tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

     # Convert binary to source device tree format
     dtc -I dtb -O dts virt.dtb > virt.dts

-This will provide us with a "**virt.dts**" file which can be used as a base for adding our passed-through devices.
-The U-Boot device tree may change based on U-Boot version so the guest device tree may need some maintenance every now and then.
+This will provide a "**virt.dts**" file which can be used as a base for adding our passedthrough devices.
+The U-Boot device tree may change based on the U-Boot version, so the guest device tree may need some maintenance every now and then.

 ### Adding Devices to Guest